Level junction: Local transport

 A pair of level junction interlaced turnouts at Chicago Transit Authority control tower 18 on the elevated Chicago "L" north and southbound Purple and Brown lines intersecting with east and westbound Pink and Green lines and the looping Orange line above the Wells and Lake street intersection in the loop.

+A flat junction with a switched diamond, between the Montreal REM Airport and Anse-à-l'Orme branches.

 Flat crossings appear in some urban passenger rail systems, which can cause delays at peak hours as a train heading in one direction may have to wait for trains heading in another direction to clear the junction before it can cross.
 The junctions leading onto and off from the Loop of the Chicago "L" are examples of this problem.
 The New York City Subway system mostly uses flying junctions, but in a few older parts of the system, flat crossings can still cause delays.
 Examples include the 142nd Street Junction and the Myrtle Avenue junction.

 Level junctions are often found on tram or streetcar networks where lines cross or split.
 The MBTA in Boston has two of these underground on the Green Line, one where the E Line departs the central subway just west of Copley Station, and another where the C Line and D Line split west of Kenmore Station.
 While the latter crossing rarely causes delays, the former is at an intersection of four lines and cars often have to wait for others to pass at peak hours.
 Earlier such splits in Boston (such as the disused crossing west of Boylston Station) were built as flying junctions, but the two level splits were built as level junctions mostly to save money.